 The FS is focussed on delivering the most economically robust development strategy for an initial 17,500 tpa of lithium carbonate production at the Sonora project (subsequently increasing to 35,000 tpa in later years).
 The FS is budgeted to cost approximately \$7.0 million and is now targeted for completion in late 2017.
-The Company is delivering a strategy of optimizing the projects operating costs and energy requirements given the continued strengthening in reagent input costs.
-The rising costs are relevant to all of Bacanora's peers, and importantly, are being experienced in tandem with a rise in lithium carbonate pricing.
+As previously reported, the Company is experiencing rising operating and capital costs, which are also relevant to all of Bacanora's peers, and importantly, are being experienced in tandem with a rise in lithium carbonate pricing.
 The Company is fully financed through to the completion of FS stage.